lordghick/ScoobiExchange/Readme.md

 To Do:

-1. add css to the project
-2. Several unhandled exceptions are listed through code comments, exceptions that will be fixed in the incomming days
+1. Several unhandled exceptions are listed through code comments, exceptions that will be fixed in the incomming days

 PS: